 The prothallium is generally a heart-shaped appendage, they are generally colorless, and have features like rhizoids which acts as the primary root, there is also the presence of the primary leaf, and the rudiment of a new stem.
-It is interesting to note that the plant prothallium provides nutrition to the sporophyte by an appendage named as the foot.
+It is interesting to note that the plant prothallium provides nutrition to the sporophyte by an appendage named the foot.
 They are generally small, that is their diameter is only about 2-5 millimeters long.
-They are a very short lived phase of the plant, they generally can perform photosynthesis.
+They are a very short-lived phase of the plant, they generally can perform photosynthesis.
 Some of the prothallus reported are colorless while the others are generally of green color.

 The haploid stage of the life cycle is known as the sporophyte

 Spores undergo the process of mitotic division to produce the gametophyte, these are known as prothallium.
 The common example is fern prothallus